DateTime Functions

 • For drive-based controllers, see the Time Zones for Drive-Based Controllers section of Date and Time Configurations.

-If you want to do date and time operations that are specific to your project, the AeroScript API has a set of functions that you can use to extract individual date and time components from the value that is returned by the DateTimeGet() function.
+If you want to do date and time operations that are specific to your project or create your own custom date and time format, the AeroScript API has a set of functions that you can use to extract individual date and time components from the value that is returned by the DateTimeGet() function.

 function DateTimeExtractYear($dateTimeEpoch as integer) as integer